 6 Restaurant Marketing Strategies to Attract More Millennials

-According to a BCG study, millennials ranked dining out as one of the items they are willing to spend money on.
-This was ranked higher than consumer electronics, apparel, footwear, beauty and cosmetics products, and accessories.
+According to a BCG study that asks millennials to rank the items on which they’re most willing to spend money, they put “dining out” near the top.
+This option ranked higher than consumer electronics, apparel, footwear, beauty and cosmetics products, and accessories.
 The same study found that millennials dine out 3.4 times a week, regardless of income or household composition.

 Who are millennials?
 Individuals between 18 and 34 years old with substantial spending power.
 Millennials recently became the largest living generation, surpassing baby boomers!
-If this profitable group isn’t a part of your marketing strategy, you’re missing out of a huge chunk of the population.
-We’ve put together 6 tips on how to market your restaurant to millennials so you can get more traffic.
+If this thriving group isn’t a part of your marketing strategy, you’re missing out on a massive chunk of the population.
+We’ve put together six tips on how to market your restaurant to millennials so you can get more traffic.

 1: Get Social